codeurs/alinea-blog/README.md

 After your project is setup, navigate to `www.your-domain.vercel.app/admin.html`.
 The default backend deploy is the [Alinea Cloud](https://www.alinea.cloud) backend.

-- Login to the Cloud platform and create a new project, which offer you an API key
+- Follow the instructions to generate an API key
 - Add the API key as an environment variable in Vercel
 - Create a new deployment
 - You are ready to use the Alinea CMS in production